Iraq–Palestine relations: History

 Also the Iraqi Shia leader Ali al-Sistani has called for decisive action by Arab and Muslim states for an end to Israeli attacks on Gaza.
 Though he condemned the operation, he stated that "supporting our brothers only with words is meaningless, considering the big tragedy they are facing."
 After the 2010 Gaza flotilla raid, an Iraqi government official, MP Khairallah al-Basri (a member of current premier Nouri al-Maliki's State of Law Coalition), condemned the attack and described it as a "new humanitarian disaster" as well as "a violation of human rights and a breach of international standards and norms."
 On July 1, 2012, Iraqi Prime Minister Nouri al-Maliki said that Iraq will establish diplomatic relations with all sovereign United Nations member states except Israel.
 He said that Iraq does not discriminate against any country but he rejected the idea of establishing any cultural, economic, military, or political ties with the Jewish state.

 During the November 2012 Operation Pillar of Defense in the Gaza Strip, Iraq's envoy to the Arab League called on the Arab countries to "use the weapon of oil, with the aim of asserting real pressure on the United States and whoever stands with Israel".

+In 2017, the Palestinian city of Qalqilya named a street after Saddam Hussein and erected a memorial with his likeness.
+The monument was unveiled at a ceremony attended by the Qalqilya District Governor and two other Palestinian officials.
+It bears the slogan "Saddam Hussein – The Master of the Martyrs in Our Age".

+Palestinians of Iraq

+Until 2003, Palestinians in Iraq were divided into three main groups according to the date of their migration there.
+The first group were the refugees of 1948 and their children and grandchildren - the largest group.
+The second group were the refugees after the 1967 war.
+The last group were those who left Kuwait after the Iraqi invasion in 1990 by force.
+However, this presence remained limited to a few thousand compared to the size of the Palestinian presence in neighboring countries such as Jordan, Syria and Lebanon.

+Iraq is not a party to the 1951 Convention and the Refugee Law, so the Iraqi authorities did not consider the Palestinians as refugees.
+However, they received assistance from the Iraqi Ministry of Defense and the Iraqi Ministry of Labor and Social Affairs.
+The Iraqi government provided protection to the Palestinians and provided them with a high level of treatment, according to the Casablanca Protocol of the League of Arab States in 1965.
+They were granted travel documents, and they had the right to work, full rights to health, education and other government services, and to own and rent homes.
+The Palestinians stood side by side with the Iraqis in the wars and the decline in living standards as a result of the blockade imposed on Iraq before the 2003 war.